gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 ### Due Diligence Statement

-(Add note that the Due Diligence Statement does NOT contain ALL data required to collect.)
-[REFINE WORDING]
+The following EUDR excerpt shows the required content of the Due Diligence Statement.
+Not that the statement as such does not contain all data affected parties are required to collect and/or record:

 ![Due Diligence Statement](./images/DueDiligenceStatement.png "Due Diligence Statement, EU 2023, Annex II") *Figure 2: Due Diligence Statement as per EU (2023), Annex II*